 At FALA Academy, children participate in camp activities like STEM projects, cooking, team sports, swimming, and dancing in a welcoming environment.
 Campers from all Spanish skill levels can attend, whether your child is completely new to the language or an advanced speaker.

 It’s a Christian-based organization run by experienced instructors, which gives your child a chance to become fully immersed in the language throughout their time at camp.
 The summer camp is suitable for children ages three to thirteen.
 The programs begin in June until July.

-The Jacksonville Zoo offers day camps for students in K-8th grade.
+The Jacksonville Zoo offers summer day camps for students in K-8th grade.
 The camps run from 9 am to 4 pm each weekday, with before and after care options for working parents.
 Kids can learn everything from how to run a zoo, types of wildlife jobs, unique creatures, and all kinds of baby animals.

 Children are also able to have exciting interactions with some of the animals and learn additional knowledge about them.
 There are multiple camp sessions that you can sign up children for, with each camp offering its own unique theme.
 It offers kids with quite an exciting adventure hard to find anywhere else.

 The Jacksonville Zoo also has half-day programs for younger campers that are four years old.
 It’s one of the most educational camps in the city that you can sign children up for.
 The camp starts near the middle of June and ends near the start of August.